Apex Trader Funding 50% Consistency Rule Calculator

 Frequently Asked Questions

-The 30% consistency rule states that no single trading day can account for more than 30% of your total profit balance when requesting a payout.
-For example, if your biggest winning day was $1,500, your total profit must be at least $5,000 ($1,500 / 0.30) before you can request a payout.
+As of March 2026, the 50% consistency rule states that no single trading day can account for more than 50% of your total profit balance when requesting a payout.
+For example, if your biggest winning day was $2,000, your total profit must be at least $4,000 ($2,000 / 0.50) before you can request a payout.
+This is more relaxed than the previous 30% rule.

-The consistency rule applies to your first five payouts (payout 1 through 5).
-Starting from the 6th payout, the consistency rule is no longer required.
-The rule also resets after each approved payout, meaning only profits earned after your last payout are considered.
+The consistency rule applies to all 6 payouts.
+Each payout is also capped at a maximum amount depending on your account size.
+After the 6th payout, the PA account is closed.
+The rule resets after each approved payout, meaning only profits earned after your last payout are considered.

 Yes!
 Use discount code HAMZA when purchasing any Apex Trader Funding account to get the best available discount.
 Visit apextraderfunding.com and enter the code at checkout.